Postdoctoral Fellowship in Value Assessment-Health Outcomes Research

 - Health preference research, particularly the perspectives of patients

 - Development of innovative decision and value communication tools

 - Evaluation and outcomes assessments focused on health equity and unmet need

 - Innovative methods for measuring and reporting novel value elements from different stakeholder perspectives

 Please contact the PhRMA Foundation if you have questions regarding eligibility at email@example.com

-- Applicants must hold a PhD, PharmD, or MD degree.
-If you do not hold one at the time of application submission, please state in your extended letter when you expect to receive it, as it must be received before funding could begin.
-(Funding can begin as early as July 1, 2023 or as late as December 1, 2023.)
+- Applicants must hold a PhD, PharmD, MD or appropriate terminal research doctorate.
+If you do not hold one at the time of application submission, please state in your extended letter when you expect to receive it, as it must be received before funding can begin.
+Funding can begin as early as July 1, 2023, or as late as December 1, 2023.

 - Applicants must be within their first five years of postdoctoral study at the time of award activation.